 I marvel to see everything beneath my feet.

-Fingers sticky with candy floss, my mouth red from a half-eaten candy apple
+Fingers sticky with candy floss, my mouth red from a half-eaten candy

-I clutch my take-home treasure – a floating balloon with Mickey Mouse inside.
+I clutch my take-home treasure – a floating balloon with Mickey Mouse

 It’s yellow.